Why are we seeing more gender-inclusive options at camp? In-page link

 The majority of our programs moving forward will have access to gender-neutral bathrooms.
 Each session we also provide the opportunity to request a gender-inclusive cabin.
 These requests are honored on an ‘as available’ basis depending on the number of requests in that camper’s age group.
 They cannot be guaranteed.
 For your gender-expansive or non-binary camper, you can also consider attending our Free 2 Be Me session, where we intentionally promote the gender-inclusive option so that they can attend with other campers who identify similarly.

 The programs that were mixed-gender historically for us are still going to continue to be mixed gender.
-Those programs are Vashon Day Camp, Nocturnal, Kiwanis, and our Adventure trips.
+Those programs are Vashon Day Camp, Nocturnal, Kiwanis, and our Adventure trips, along with some of our specialty camps.
 Wrangler, our horse camp, still has some weeks that are girls only, with others, including Lil’ Buckaroos, that will have gender-inclusive options.

 Do I still have the option for my camper to be in a single-gender cabin?
 In-page link

 Yes, you can still request a single-gender cabin and a counselor of the same gender.
 The programs that were mixed-gender historically for us are still going to continue to be mixed gender.
-Those programs are Vashon Day Camp, Nocturnal, Kiwanis, and our Adventure trips.
+Those programs are Vashon Day Camp, Nocturnal, Kiwanis, and our Adventure trips, along with some of our specialty camp weeks like Arts & Camp.
 Classic camp & Wrangler will have both single-gender cabins along with the gender-inclusive option depending on demand.
+We support the ability of campers to come to camp as their authentic selves, campers are not monitored or reviewed to see if their gender expression matches their biological sex.